ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

     1. This is important as you are highly advised against using the root account to change your AWS resources.

 > [!WARNING]
-> Even though you are also recommended to keep permissions as minimal as possible, for the purposes of this guide, you
+> Even though you are also recommended to keep permissions as minimal as possible, for this guide, you
 > are advised to attach the `AdministratorAccess` policy to the IAM user to ensure that you have the necessary
 > permissions to deploy the Sample Application.